 Ideally, we would love to share the land with folks who want to stack independent food production enterprises, e.g. someone who raises animals for meat, milk or fiber using planned rotational grazing; a market gardener that uses no-till, organic methods; or someone interested in fermenting and preserving food with others.
 This is a perfect spot for a new-ish farmer or hobbyist who’s ready to scale up in a farm incubator setting.
 It would also be great for a wild food enthusiast, a hunter, or someone wanting to cultivate culinary mushrooms in the woods.

-Option 1: BYO shelter in the form of a tiny house, yurt, schoolie, etc. No septic hook-up but water and electric could be available depending on your location.
+Option 1 would be to BYO shelter in the form of a tiny house, yurt, schoolie, etc. No septic hook-up but water and electric could be available depending on your location.

-Option 2: Live on the second floor of the main house in three adjoining loft-style rooms, beautifully finished in natural pine with hardwood floors.
-Rooms are 12’x12′ each for an approximate total square footage of 430 sq ft + additional storage space under the eves.
-You could configure it as 1 or 2 bedrooms, depending on your needs, with an office, studio, or ___.
+Option 2 is to live on the second floor of the main house.
+There are three adjoining loft-style rooms upstairs, beautifully finished in natural pine with hardwood floors.
+Rooms are 12’x12′ each for an approximate total square footage of 430 sq ft + a bit of additional unfinished storage space.
+You could occupy one, two or all three depending on your needs.
 Access is via a handmade wooden ship’s ladder.
 No indoor pets.

 In either case, you would have access to the kitchen, bathroom, living areas, and laundry in the main house as well as some seasonal common-use facilities (e.g. an outdoor kitchen).
 The house was built in 2017 with a passive solar design, an efficient wood stove, and many natural touches.
 Water and trash included.
 Electric split proportionally.
 No internet/wifi at this time, but you’re welcome to research what the options might be in terms of service providers, connection speeds, and costs in the Lacomb area if that were something you wanted to pursue.
 Outdoor pets and livestock considered on a case-by-case basis.
 Dogs must be known to be good off-leash around small children, farm animals, and other dogs.
-Yard is not fenced yet, but we’re working on it.
-Short- or long-term lease. $1,000/mo.
+Yard is partially fenced.

 Eric is passionate about regenerating land, most recently developing and implementing a sustainable forestry plan to manage an 80 acre community homestead in Linn County.
 Previously he led/worked on crews at various organic farming operations.
 He has a Bachelor’s in Forestry and Resource Management.
 In addition, he has completed courses/internships in Holistic Management and permaculture design, and has a commercial driver’s license.
 Eric has hiked the Pacific Crest Trail, is committed to a number of mind-body health practices, is raising kids as a stay-at-home-dad, and enjoys both participating in and teaching at primitive skills gatherings.